cbmr-data/cbmr-data.github.io/esrum/source/usage/access/connecting_troubleshooting.rst

 .. image:: /usage/images/connecting_ssh_timeout.gif
    :class: gif

 #.
-Firstly verify that you are correctly connected to the UCPH network:
+Firstly verify that you are correctly connected to the UCPH network.
+   In order to connect to Esrum you must either

    #.
-You must either use a wired connection while physically at CBMR.
+Use a wired connection in a CBMR office
    #.
-Or you must connect via the UCPH VPN.

-   It is not possible to connect to using WIFI at CBMR nor is it possible to from outside of CBMR without the use of the VPN.
+Be connected through the UCPH VPN

    See the official VPN documentation in Danish_ or English_ for more information.

 #.
-If neither using a wired connection nor connecting the the UCPH VPN
+If neither using a wired connection nor connecting the UCPH VPN fixes
-   fixes the problem, you may need to create a support ticket to have UCPH IT permit you to connect to the server.
+   the problem, you may need to create a support ticket to have UCPH IT permit you to connect to the server.

    #.
 Login to the UCPH `IT Serviceportal`_.